Anglo-Iraqi War: Baghdad

 On the night of 27 May, the British advance on Baghdad began.
 The advance made slow progress and was hindered by extensive inundations and by the many destroyed bridges over the irrigation waterways which had to be crossed.
 Faced with Clark's advance, the government of Rashid Ali collapsed.
-On 29 May, Rashid Ali, the Grand Mufti, and many members of the "National Defence Government" fled to Persia.
-After Persia, they went on to Germany.
+On 29 May, Rashid Ali, the Grand Mufti, and many members of the "National Defence Government" fled to Persia, then went on to Italy.
 On the morning of 31 May, the Mayor of Baghdad and a delegation approached British forces at the Washash Bridge.
 With the Mayor was Sir Kinahan Cornwallis, the British Ambassador, who had been confined to the British Embassy in Baghdad for the past four weeks.
 Terms were quickly reached and an armistice was signed.
-The Iraqi armed forces in the vicinity of Baghdad still greatly outnumbered the British and the British decided not to occupy Baghdad immediately.
-This was done partly to disguise the weakness of British forces outside the city.
+Mercol, Gocol, and Harcol operations against guerrillas continued into June.
+The British decided not to occupy Baghdad immediately, partly to disguise the weakness of British forces outside the city, as the Iraqi armed forces in the vicinity of Baghdad still greatly outnumbered the British.
 On 1 June, Prince 'Abd al-Ilah returned to Baghdad as the Regent and the monarchy and a pro-British government were put back in place.
 On 2 June, Jamil al-Midfai was named Prime Minister.